WhatsApp vs Job Management Software: UK Cost Guide (2026) featured image

 3. Late invoicing and slow payment

 On a manual system, invoicing happens when you get around to it, usually in the evening, usually a few days late.
 Studies across UK service businesses find that invoices sent within 24 hours of job completion get paid 40% faster than those sent a week later.
 If your average invoice is £350 and you complete 10 jobs a week, you've got £3,500 of outstanding work at any given time.
-Getting paid a week earlier changes your cash flow significantly.
+Getting paid a week earlier changes your cash flow overnight.

 4. The opportunity cost of looking unprofessional

-Annual hidden costs: manual vs software
+Annual hidden costs: manual vs software (2026)

 £12,740